Analyzing a scene

 Whether the background takes up 90% of the photo, or only 10%, it will always be there.
 At least for the way I shoot.

 Now I know some people may assume that when I say “background”, I mean a stunning location.
 But that’s not the case.
-Yes I can and will use a stunning location as a background, but generally you need to travel to such places.
+Yes I can and will use a stunning location as a background, but generally you need to travel to such places which can't always be done when dealing with a tight wedding scheduled.

 For me, “background” literally means anything behind the subject.
 Anything and everything is up for grabs.
 Even if the background is rendered out of focus, it is still a part of the photo and can influence how you perceive the photo as a whole.